remusamalinei/coding-exercises/README.md

 **Build and Run the Project**
 Prerequisites: Java, Scala and sbt installed.
-From the root directory (where the `build.sbt` file is), run the following 2 commands:
+From the root directory _coding-exercises_ (where the _build.sbt_ file is), run the following 2 commands:
 `sbt "project rock-paper-scissors" clean package`
 `scala rock-paper-scissors/target/scala-2.11/rock-paper-scissors_2.11-1.0.0.jar`